 2. Colour and Lighting:

-3. Company Culture:
+3. Nurture a great Company Culture:

 You can have all the right strategy in the world; if you don't have the right culture, you're dead.-Patrick Whitesell

-The Company culture is an amalgamation of company values, leadership style, internal behavior, internal communication, company structure etc.
+The company culture is an amalgamation of company values, leadership style, internal behavior, internal communication, company structure, etc.

-Do your employees have a healthy work-life balance?
+- Do your employees have a healthy work-life balance?

-What are the initiatives taken by your organization to promote wellness?
+- What are the initiatives taken by your organization to promote wellness?

-Are your employees stressed?
-Is the work-load reasonable?
+- Are your employees stressed?
+Is the workload reasonable?

-Do you have a proper corporate wellness program in your company?
+- Do you have a proper corporate wellness program in your company?

-Are you offering nutritional food to your employees at the office?
+- Are you offering nutritional food to your employees at the office?

 About 40% of workers said they left a company because they lacked access to state-of-the-art digital tools.
 (Randstad)

-Workplaces are transforming at a stunning rate and technology has emerged into becoming an inseparable part of every modern workplace.
+Workplaces are transforming at a stunning rate, and technology has emerged into becoming an inseparable part of every modern workplace.
 Businesses nowadays rely extensively on digital tools for their performance and productivity.

-Like cited above, it is one of the prime reasons for employees to leave their jobs.
+As cited above, it is one of the prime reasons for employees to leave their jobs.
 The bottom line is: organizations, by all means, should build a smart workplace environment aided by cutting-edge technology.

-6. Diversity in the workforce
+6. Embrace Diversity in the workforce:

 The people who constitute the workforce naturally have a big impact on the environment.
 The new generations (Millennials and GenZ) in the workforce identify themselves as global citizens.
 They are not only accepting of diversity in the workforce but are welcoming of diversity.